mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 or power.
 They tend to come over as haughty and arrogant, and look down on those who do not meet their standards.
 The Sword Worlds Confederation as a whole is politically unfriendly to the Imperium and the Darrian Confederation.
-Note that ‘unfriendly’ does not mean actively hostile nor stupid.
+Note that 'unfriendly' does not mean actively hostile nor stupid.
 The Sword Worlders do not want a war with the Imperium, in which their vessels would be over matched in terms of numbers and technology, and do not